swindleychan/BGGN213/README.md

 # BGGN213

-My classwork for Bioinformatics class at UCSD.
+My classwork for Bioinformatics class at UC San Diego.